cncf/toc/.github/ISSUE_TEMPLATE/template-graduation-application.md

 - [ ] (Post Graduation only) [Book a meeting with CNCF staff](http://project-meetings.cncf.io) to understand project benefits and event resources.

 ## Graduation Criteria Summary for $PROJECT

+### Application Level Assertion

+- [ ] This project is currently Incubating, accepted on YYYYMMDD, and applying to Graduate.

 ### Adoption Assertion